sajeelmalik/Word-Guess-Game/README.md

 Try to guess the randomly chosen Super Smash Bros. character!

-* You only have a certain number of guesses to
+* You only have a certain number of guesses to figure out which character is hidden!
 * Powered by Bootstrap and Javascript

 ## Getting Started